-Individual maintenance dose setting should be performed at the earliest convenience (after concizumab plasma concentration week 4 result is available) but no later than 6-8 weeks after initiation of treatment.
+The individual maintenance dose should be established at the earliest convenience (after concizumab plasma concentration week 4 result is available) and no later than 6-8 weeks after initiation of treatment.
+The individual maintenance dose should only be determined in patients who adhere to their initial everyday dose.
+Patients who miss consecutive daily doses during this dose finding phase should inform their health professional so that a new 4 week uninterrupted daily dose period is established before plasma concizumab concentrations are measured.

-In hemophilia study NN7415-4311 (explorer7), of the 97 patients who had a week 4 concizumab plasma concentration, 74.2% (n = 72) of patients remained on the 0.2 mg/kg daily dose, 24.7% (n = 24) of patients had their dose increased to 0.25 mg/kg per day, and 1.0% (n

-= 1) of patients had their dose decreased to 0.15 mg/kg.
+In hemophilia study NN7415-4311 (explorer7), of the 97 patients who had a week 4 concizumab plasma concentration, 74.2% (n = 72) of patients remained on the 0.2 mg/kg daily dose, 24.7% (n = 24) of patients had their dose increased to 0.25 mg/kg per day, and 1.0% (n = 1) of patients had their dose decreased to 0.15 mg/kg.